SmittyHendrixCodes/GolfCourseAnalyzer/README.md

 - Acknowledgments

-Thanks to Copilot for guidance and support.
+Thanks to David Kerka and Sam Barrett (and Copilot) for guidance and support.

-# Special mention to Plotly and Pandas for their amazing libraries.
+# Special mention to Plotly, Pandas, and PyQt5 for their amazing libraries.